LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="config"
 ```

 It will create a new `media` DB table to handle images with polymorphic relations.
-That kind of relationships fits our project really well because currently our images are attached to properties, but maybe in the future they will be attached to other DB tables, like apartments or rooms.
+That kind of relationship fits our project really well because currently our images are attached to properties, but maybe in the future they will be attached to other DB tables, like apartments or rooms.

 Next, we will enable the Media Library for the model, where we want to attach the files, which is Property.